Marriage Takes Us Away

 So, What’s the Play Call?

-Plan your lifetime journey with God as the Captain of your RelationSHIP, making sure everyone in your cabin wants to be onboard.
+Plan your life journey with God as the Captain of your RelationSHIP, making sure everyone in your cabin wants to be onboard on the journey to destiny.